msgre/europe/README.md

 ## Run

+### Automatically with docker-compose

+    docker-compose up

+When you hit CTRL+C, containers will be stopped.
+Sometimes this is not true, so you must manually:

+    docker-compose kill

+If you want remove stopped containers, call:

+    docker-compose rm

+### Manualy, container by container

     # API backend based on Django application
     docker run --name europe-api --rm -ti -p 8080:8080 -v $PWD/europe:/src/api msgre/common:europe-api.latest